Xanax vs Ativan

 These medications are used differently from antidepressants, so this area looks different too.

 Sexual side effects are not a defining feature of either medication the way they are with SSRIs.
 Sedation and slowed thinking are the more typical effects to expect.
+If someone does notice a change, it is still worth mentioning to a prescriber, since other factors, including anxiety itself, can play a part.

 Why a clinician might choose one over the other